The Complete QuickBooks Versions Comparison Guide

 If you read the overview of each QuickBooks product, you may already have an idea of which version of QuickBooks is best for your small business.
 If not, don’t worry.
 These five questions will help you narrow down your search and find what you’re looking for.

 The first major deciding factor is whether or not you want cloud-based or locally-installed software.

 Cloud-based software operates entirely in the cloud (on the internet), whereas locally-installed software is downloaded and installed on a single, on-premise computer.

 Most small businesses prefer cloud-based software as it is more affordable, easier to use, and keeps up with our society’s mobile lifestyle.
-However, locally-installed software can be more secure and offers a level of feature-depth that the cloud often can’t touch.
+However, locally-installed software can be more secure and offers a level of feature depth that the cloud often can’t touch.

 Deciding which type of software works best for your business model can make your QuickBooks choice a whole lot easier.
 If you want cloud-based software, there’s QuickBooks Online and QuickBooks Self-Employed.
 If you want locally-installed software, you can take your pick from QuickBooks Pro, QuickBooks Premier, or QuickBooks Enterprise.

 Are You A Mac Or Windows User?

 QuickBooks Pro, Premier, and Enterprise are all designed for Windows.
 So if you’re a Mac user, you’re down to three options: QuickBooks Online, QuickBooks Self-Employed, and QuickBooks Mac Plus.

 If you’re a freelancer, QuickBooks Self-Employed is the way to go.
 If you are a small business owner, it will come back to the decision between cloud-based and locally-installed software to determine which software is right for you.

 If you’re a PC user and you can’t decide between QuickBooks Pro vs. QuickBooks Premier vs. QuickBooks Enterprise, take a careful look at each product’s feature set to help narrow down your decision.